Daniel J. Frey

 We can choose to confront it.

-The irony of life is those that are the smallest have the most considerable courage, and the self-proclaimed best among us have no courage at all.
+The irony of life is that those who are the smallest and forgotten have considerable courage, and the self-proclaimed best among us have no courage at all.

-Our President, the captain of the ship of state, wanders the halls of the White House stroking his ego.
+Our President, the current captain of the ship of state, wanders the halls of the White House, stroking his ego.

-His officials under him run from answering truthfully about the wolf nipping at our heels.
+His officials under him refuse to answer truthfully about the wolf nipping at our heels.

-This President and the GOP leadership are hobbled by their own hatred of self, which manifests itself into a hatred of humanity.
+This President and the GOP leadership are hobbled by their own hatred of self, which manifests itself in a hatred of humanity.

 This is not the end of the world.